aZholtikov/zh_bh1750/README.md

-# ESP32 ESP-IDF and ESP8266 RTOS SDK component for BH1750 Ambient Light Sensor
+# ESP32 ESP-IDF and ESP8266 RTOS SDK component for BH1750 ambient light sensor

 ## Tested on